 The first colour was to be yellow, then a middle layer of red, and finally a turquoise over the top.
 These are all opal, not transparent, though that could be something to try.

 Sorry, no photos to show this process, but it really isn’t that difficult.

 I first laid out a few sheets of newspaper to catch the frit as I sprinkled it on the glass.
 On this I set a few scraps of glass to act as supports, then laid my base sheet on the scraps.
 This raised the base sheet off the paper so it would be much easier to pickup later.

-Please, please, before working with powdered frit always take all the necessary safety precautions and put on a suitable dust mask at least.
+Before working with powdered frit, please take all the necessary safety precautions and put on a suitable dust mask at least.
 This stuff is dangerous.
-When finished, clean you area with a vacuum (be sure it is suited to super fine materials).
+When finished, clean you area with a vacuum cleaner (be sure it is suited to super fine materials).

 Carefully, I then sifted a layer of yellow frit over the base, trying to keep the layer even.
-In my case I added a reasonable depth of frit, but you could vary the depth to get different effects.
-Over this I sifted a layer of red and then a layer of turquoise.
+I added a reasonable depth of frit, but you could vary the depth to get different effects.
+Over this, I sifted a layer of red and then a layer of turquoise.

 I then took a syringe, less the needle, and filled it with water.
 You can get these from chemists, vets etc. From a height of about 6 or 7 cm I then dropped single drops of water onto the surface in a random pattern.

 The drops have retained the top layers in the middle but exposed the lower layers in a circle.
 I don’t know the mechanics of this but it certainly wasn’t what I expected.

 While doing this I did notice that as the frit became waterlogged the effect was less pronounced.
 You will need to do this quite quickly to keep a consistent effect.

 Something else I noticed is that quite a different effect is achieved by varying the height.